Maschinenmensch: Popular culture

 The Maschinenmensch's appearance and concept has influenced many artists over the years.
 It was depicted on the 1977 album Live!
 In The Air Age by Be-Bop Deluxe.
 The still displayed on the album is of the climactic scene, in which the appearance of Maria is being installed onto the robot and rings of light are circling around the robot's body.
 Heavy metal band Y&T's 1985 album Down for the Count cover art shows the robot being held by Count Dracula as he prepares to sink his fangs into her neck.
 German band Kraftwerk's 1978 album Die Mensch-Maschine is a clear reference to the film and has a track titled "Metropolis".
 Original designs by Ralph McQuarrie for C-3PO in Star Wars were largely based on the Maschinenmensch, albeit in a male version.
 The design was later refined, but retains clear Art Deco influences.
 Japan's Ultraman design may have been influenced by this also.
 It featured in the video clip of Queen's song "Radio Ga Ga", in which Freddie Mercury's face was superimposed on the robot's face.

-Mekanique, a DC Comics supervillainess is directly based on Maschinenmensch.

 Fashion designer Thierry Mugler created several outfits in silver metal and transparent plastic for one of his collections in the 1990s.
 Pop singers Beyoncé, Madonna, Kylie Minogue and Lady Gaga have used outfits inspired by the Maschinenmensch and Janelle Monáe was directly influenced by the concept of the Maschinenmensch in the creation of her Metropolis suite album.
 Whitney Houston's music video for "Queen of the Night" makes frequent use of shots of the Maschinenmensch, particularly where Maria's body is transferred onto the robot and a replica can be seen in the dance rehearsal room of Rachel Marron (Whitney Houston) in the film The Bodyguard (1992).
 In the BBC series Torchwood series 1 episode 4 ("Cyberwoman"), the CGI sequence of the Cyberwoman's resurrection is reminiscent of that of the Maschinenmensch, featuring similar glowing rings of light around a static female robotic figure.
 The Doctor Who audio story "Monsters in Metropolis" produced by Big Finish tells an alternative version of Metropolis' production, in which the Maschinenmensch is played by a damaged Cyberman, which eventually starts murdering film crew.